Heights on square of modular curves

-\begin{proof} Let $(\zeta_i )_\N$ be a infinite sequence of roots of unity of which none is congruent to some supersingular $j$-invariant in characteristic $p$, modulo any place of $\overline{\Q}$ above $p$.
-(As the supersingular $j$-invariants are quadratic over $\F_p$, one can for instance choose for the $\zeta_i$ some primitive $\ell_i$-roots of unity, with $\ell_i$ running through the set of primes (larger than $p^2 -1$)).
+\begin{proof} Let $(\zeta_i )_\N$ be a infinite sequence of roots of unity.
+One can assume none are congruent to some supersingular $j$-invariant in characteristic $p$, modulo any place of $\overline{\Q}$ above $p$.
+(Indeed, as the supersingular $j$-invariants are quadratic over $\F_p$, it is enough for instance to choose for the $\zeta_i$ some primitive $\ell_i$-roots of unity, with $\ell_i$ running through the set of primes larger than $p^2 -1$.)
 Lift each $j$-invariant equal to $\zeta_i$ to some point $P_i$ in $X_0 (p)(\overline{\Q})$.
-By construction, this makes a sequence of everywhere ordinary points with $j$-height $\height_j (P_i )$ equal to $0$.
-As for their (normalized) theta height, one sees from~(\ref{L'Omega_Theta}) that
+By construction, this makes a sequence of points with $j$-height $\height_j (P_i )$ equal to $0$.
+As for their (normalized) theta height one sees from Theorem~\ref{ThetaZhang} that